Anthocyanin supplement benefits and dosage

 Enhanced overall health, because the antioxidant activity of blueberries has general protective benefits against the cellular damage linked to disease, ageing and more.

 There have been no studies quantifying the specific symptoms you may experience if you don't get enough anthocyanins.
-However, if you aren't providing your body with enough anti-inflammatory and antioxidant compounds in general, you may notice symptoms such as:
+However, if you aren't providing your body with enough antioxidant compounds in general, you may notice symptoms such as:

 Increased fatigue and slower recovery from physical exercise.